 Anxiety, insomnia, and irritability may be temporarily exacerbated during withdrawal, but psychiatric symptoms after discontinuation are generally less than when taking benzodiazepines.

 Tolerance to anxiolytic effects develops more slowly with little evidence of continued effectiveness beyond four to six months of continuous use.
-In general, tolerance to amnesic effects does not occur.
+In general, tolerance to amnesic impacts does not occur.

-A major disadvantage of benzodiazepines is that tolerance to therapeutic effects develops relatively quickly while many adverse effects persist.
+A significant disadvantage of benzodiazepines is that tolerance to therapeutic effects develops relatively quickly while many adverse effects persist.

-Tolerance develops to hypnotic and myo-reflexive effects in days or weeks, and to anticonvulsant and anxiolytic effects in weeks or months.
+Tolerance develops to hypnotic and my-reflexive effects in days or weeks and anticonvulsant and anxiolytic effects in weeks or months.
 Therefore, benzodiazepines are unlikely to be effective long-term treatments for sleep and anxiety.

-While the therapeutic effects of benzodiazepines wear off with tolerance, depression and impulsivity with high suicide risk commonly persist.
+While the therapeutic effects of benzodiazepines wear off with tolerance, depression, and impulsivity, high suicide risks commonly persist.

 Several studies have confirmed that long-term benzodiazepines are not significantly different from placebo for sleep or anxiety.

-In addition, because tolerance to the sedative effects of benzodiazepines develops more rapidly than tolerance to the depressant effects of the brainstem, those who take more benzodiazepines to achieve the desired effects may experience sudden respiratory depression, hypotension, or death. .
+In addition, because tolerance to the sedative effects of benzodiazepines develops more rapidly than tolerance to the depressant effects of the brainstem, those who take more benzodiazepines to achieve the desired results may experience sudden respiratory depression, hypotension, or death.

-Most patients with anxiety disorders and post-traumatic stress disorder (PTSD) have symptoms that persist for at least several months.
+Most patients with anxiety disorders and post-traumatic stress disorder (PTSD) have symptoms that persist for several months.

-Which makes tolerance to therapeutic effects a specific problem and requires more effective long-term treatment (such as psychotherapy, serotonergic antidepressants).
+Which makes tolerance to therapeutic effects a specific problem and requires more effective long-term treatment (such as psychotherapy and serotonergic antidepressants).